python-trio/trio/README.rst

    next:
    - test helpers to explore all cancellation points?

+   - make @trio_test accept clock_rate=, clock_autojump_threshold=
+     arguments
+     and if given then it automatically creates a clock with those settings and uses it; can be accessed via current_clock() while also doing the logic to sniff for a clock fixture (and of course error if used kwargs *and* a fixture)

    - a thought: if we switch to a global parkinglot keyed off of arbitrary hashables, and put the key into the task object, then introspection will be able to do things like show which tasks are